MStenke/labs/calm/lab8/calm_workshop_lab8_marketplace.rst

 .. figure:: http://s3.nutanixworkshops.com/calm/lab8/image26.png

-Click the Project name associated with or assigned to with Blueprint during publication.
+Click the Project name associated with or assigned to the Blueprint during publication.
 For this exercise the project is **Calm**.

 To assign a user and a network to the Project, click the **Environment** action located along the top tool-bar of the **Project Manager**.
 Scroll through the environment settings and find **Network** and **Credentials** and configure them as you did with the blueprint.